Sonata for Oboe and Piano

 "Thanks Andrew, I’m very happy that you’re happy!
 Hopefully we have put the prize on the right track now and can build from here.
 It really was a great night and lots of nice things were said about your compositions!
 That clarinet sonata is epic!!
 I have asked Chloe who deals with competitions to let you know how the money will be dealt with.
 Very best wishes as always, Joe"

-Going back in time, Andrew's Sonata for Horn and Piano was commissioned by Roland Horvath, Horn player from the Vienna Philharmonic Orchestra.
-Roland founded the Vienna Horn Society, of which James Lowe is a member.
+Returnng back in time, to 2001, Andrew's Sonata for Horn and Piano was commissioned by Roland Horvath, Horn player from the Vienna Philharmonic Orchestra.
+Roland was the founder the Vienna Horn Society, of which James Lowe was a member.
 James Lowe, with American pianist, Ann Madison, gave the first performance of the work in the Theresianische Akademie in Vienna on 17th March 2001 and a second performance in a Salon Concert at the home of Roland Horvath in June 2001.

 The Vienna Horn Society then went on to make 2 CDs of horn and piano music, Messen und Sonaten and Schlosskonzert.
 Andrew's music featured on each: his Sonata for 4 Horns, Suite for 6 Horns, his Piano Sonata No.1, played by Ann Madison, and his Sonata for Horn and Piano, played by James Lowe and Ann Madison.
 We couldn't get to these events, but were delighted with the CDs, and we managed to get to a performance of the Horn Sonata given by James Lowe and Ann Madison in the Austrian Gesellschaft fuer Musik in Vienna in December 2001.
 Being a German speaker, I was thrilled to go on this trip, during which Andrew gave a talk to students in a high school.

 Ann Madison, Andrew Downes, James Lowe